msadowski/awesome-weekly-robotics/README.md

  * [Region Detection](https://github.com/swri-robotics/Region-Detection) - This library uses a variety of opencv and pcl filters to detect the contour of hand-drawn regions.
 Licence: BSD.
  * [Robot-Runner](https://github.com/S2-group/robot-runner) - Robot Runner (RR) is a tool to automatically execute measurement-based experiments on robotics software.
 Licence: MIT.
  * [Allan Variance ROS](https://github.com/ori-drs/allan_variance_ros) - ROS package which loads a rosbag of IMU data and computes Allan Variance parameters.
 Licence: BSD 3-Clause.
+ * [Voxgraph](https://github.com/ethz-asl/voxgraph) - Globally consistent volumetric mapping framework.
+It represents the world as a collection of Signed Distance Function submaps, which it aligns through pose graph optimization.
+Licence: BSD 2-Clause.

 ### Drones
  * [ROSflight](http://rosflight.org/) - ROSflight is an autopilot system designed from the ground up with researchers in mind, and for easy integration with ROS.
 Licence: BSD 3-Clause.